Spiders

 Wolf Spiders

 This is the most common spider in South Carolina.
 It is a large spider with a hairy appearance and often is mistaken for a brown recluse.
 They are often seen during the summer in the woods and open grassy areas or along lakes and streams.
 They run fast, up to 2 feet per second.
 They are dark brown with paler stripes or markings.
 Its bite can cause a sharp stinging pain, but is not venomous.
+Female wolf spiders carry their young spiderlings on their backs making it look like they are a giant spider.
+If you try to step on the spider while it is carrying the spiderlings they scatter in a thousand directions.

 To control all types of spiders at your residence: